Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Once you understand the regulatory and permitting requirements, here's what you do next:

-Determine the size and type of microgeneration system you wish to install, and have it designed.
+Determine and design the size and type of microgeneration system you wish to install.

-In conjunction with the City of Edmonton design drawing requirements, we require that your design drawings include:
+In conjunction with the City of Edmonton design drawing requirements, we require that your design drawings include all of the following:

 • Module brand, model, certification mark, quantity, combined STC output, and location.